The Intellectual Capital to Lead

 Where law intersects with business and economics, the most important capital is intellectual.
 With its renowned faculty and a global, entrepreneurial perspective that melds cutting-edge theory with pragmatic business experience—in the heart of Silicon Valley, at the edge of the Pacific Rim—Stanford Law has the capital and energy to bring this legal frontier to life for students.

-Access to excellence and innovation is a key LEB strength.
-The Stanford campus is home to about 16 Nobel Laureates across disciplines—including seven in economics—and benefits from proximity to Silicon Valley, Pacific Rim economies, and leading private equity firms.
+Access to excellence and innovation is a key strength of Stanford Law School’s law, economics, and business programs.
+The Stanford campus is home to more than 20 Nobel Laureates across disciplines—including eight in economics—and benefits from proximity to Silicon Valley, Pacific Rim economies, and leading private equity firms.
 The law school contributes influential scholarship and actively participates in real-world litigation.
-Relationships with other top-ranked graduate and professional programs at Stanford broaden and deepen the LEB experience and generate learning opportunities that can’t be matched anywhere in the world.
+Relationships with other top-ranked graduate and professional programs at Stanford broaden and deepen the experience and generate learning opportunities that can’t be matched anywhere in the world.

 Together these resources make Stanford the ideal environment for training the next generation of private practitioners, business leaders, corporate counsel, venture capitalists, policymakers, researchers, entrepreneurs, and scholars.

 What we’re doing is brand-new.
 These are situations where law is unsettled—no one has a clue as to how it’s going to apply.
 What you do know is that, in all probability, it’s going to be a lawsuit involving you that will establish the law.